Peyton Hillis: 2010 season

 As the regular season began, Hillis' start in Cleveland began much the same way as it did in Denver, listed down the depth chart at both tight end and fullback.
 Also like his start in Denver, early season injuries to Harrison and Davis thrust Hillis into the starting spot for the Week 3 game versus the Baltimore Ravens.
 The result was a 144-yard (6.5 YPC) romp against the Ravens' staunch rushing defense, which allowed just 3.4 yards per carry in the 2009 season.
 Hillis also added 36 yards on seven receptions for a total of 180 all-purpose yards.
 The next week, Hillis again ran for over 100 yards at home against the Cincinnati Bengals, leading the Browns to their first victory in the 2010 regular season.
 A thigh injury in practice limited Hillis in Week 5 against the Atlanta Falcons, though Hillis did add a 19-yard reception for a touchdown, making him the first Browns player since Greg Pruitt to record touchdowns in five consecutive games, though Pruitt's came all through rushing.
 Coming off a bye week in Week 8, Hillis set career marks in both rushing and all-purpose yards against the New England Patriots in Week 9, finishing the game with 184 rushing yards (6.5 ypc) and 220 yards of total offense.
 Following this game, Hillis was named AFC Offensive Player of the Week for Week 9, the first Cleveland Browns running back to win that honor since Eric Metcalf in 1992.
 In week 12, Hillis joined Marshall Faulk as the only players to have achieved more than 130 yards rushing, three rushing touchdowns, and 60 yards receiving in a single game.
 On December 12, 2010, Hillis went over the 1,000 yard mark on an eight-yard rush, that was preceded by a 25-yard rush.
+He was the first white running back since Craig James in 1985 to rush for at least 1,000 yards in a season.

 Due to his breakout season, Hillis was the Browns finalist in the Madden NFL 12 cover vote.
 After upsetting Ray Rice, Matt Ryan, and Super Bowl MVP Aaron Rodgers, he advanced to the finals where he faced off against Michael Vick.
 On April 27, 2011, Hillis was announced as the cover athlete for the game, beating out Vick with 66 percent of the vote.